ASIG-X/REASAN/README.md

 # REASAN: Learning Reactive Safe Navigation for Legged Robots
 [**YouTube**](https://youtu.be/ivkr86J3R7g?si=ghiKTBRMQJmvbrYd) | **[arXiv](https://arxiv.org/abs/2512.09537)** | **[Website](https://asig-x.github.io/reasan_web)**

-REASAN is a modularized end-to-end framework for legged reactive navigation in complex dynamic environments using a single LiDAR sensor.
+REASAN is a modularized end-to-end framework for learning legged reactive navigation in complex dynamic environments with a single LiDAR sensor.
 The system comprises four modules: three RL policies for locomotion, safety shielding, and navigation, and a transformer-based exteroceptive estimator, each trained as a lightweight neural network in simulation.
 In the real world, REASAN demonstrates fully onboard, real-time reactive navigation in complex environments across both single- and multi-robot settings.

 ### BibTex Citation
 ```